MibCodeLabs/ai-accounting-assistant/README.md

 An AI-powered accounting assistant using Agentic AI to automate basic accounting workflows such as transaction management, financial queries, and report generation.

+## Submission Status

+**Assignment:** Full-Stack AI Developer Intern Test **Assessment Received:** 27 July 2026
+**Submission Date:** 29 July 2026

+This repository contains the maximum progress achieved within the given assessment timeframe.
+The project was developed following the required Spec-Driven Development (SDD) methodology, with research, system design, specifications, and initial implementation completed.

+The project is currently in **Phase 3 — Development**.
+Core research, architecture, specifications, and workflow design have been completed.
+Backend, frontend, and AI agent implementation are partially completed and remain under active development.

 ## Tech Stack

 * Frontend: Next.js + TypeScript